 Significant reduction in capacity compared to pre-illness function is always present in ME/CFS.
 This may fluctuate and it will be individual.

 Establishing your patients’ patterns of activity can be a useful insight into the impact of their symptoms.
-You and your patient may find it helpful for them to fill out an activity diary for a week or two, to review at their next appointment.
-Click here for Emerge Australia’s Activity Symptom Tracker template.
+You and your patient may find it helpful for them to keep track of their activity and symptoms for a week or two, to review at their next appointment.

 Documenting functional impairment in the medical record has several benefits: